apache/superset/RELEASING/README.md

 ### Update CHANGELOG on superset

-Now that we have a final Apache source release we need to open a pull request on Superset with the release CHANGELOG, this way we will keep the master branch with an updated CHANGELOG of the existing releases
+Now that we have a final Apache source release we need to open a pull request on Superset with the release CHANGELOG, this way we will keep the master branch with an updated CHANGELOG of the existing releases.

 ### Announcing